renegade-fi/renegade-docs/docs.renegade.fi/docs/advanced-concepts/crypto-stack.md

 ## Zero-Knowledge Proving

-For all zero-knowledge proofs, we use [Bulletproofs](https://eprint.iacr.org/2017/1066).
-We chose this proving system as it has very low relative prover latency and is fully transparent, meaning that it does not require a trusted setup like Groth16.
-In addition, it is friendly to collaborative proving, unlike more modern transparent schemes like FRI / STARKs.
-Bulletproofs are not succinct (so, technically Renegade does not use SNARKs, just NIZKs), but we currently use StarkWare for scalability, so the relatively-high verifier complexity is no issue.
+For all zero-knowledge proofs, we use [PlonK](https://eprint.iacr.org/2019/953.pdf).
+We chose this scheme for its ease of verification in an EVM context and its friendliness to collaborative proving, unlike more modern transparent schemes such as FRI / STARKs.

 ## Multi-Party Computation